ComputeCanada/magic_castle/docs/README.md

 - [CentOS list of official images available on the AWS Marketplace](https://wiki.centos.org/Cloud/AWS#Official_and_current_CentOS_Public_Images)
 - [Rocky Linux]()

-**Note**: Before you can use the AMI, you will need accept the usage terms and subscribe to the image on AWS Marketplace.
+**Note**: Before you can use the AMI, you will need to accept the usage terms and subscribe to the image on AWS Marketplace.
 On your first deployment, you will be presented an error similar to this one:
 ```